 On longer routes there are two types of sleeping carriage.
 Traditional blue ones offer berths in one-, two- or three-bed cabins, while newer sleeping cars offer single and double compartments in a double-decker carriage.
 There are cabins with bathroom, and one equipped for wheelchair use.
 Sleeper trains transport cars.

 Fares vary slightly according to the type of train, with Pendolino the priciest.
-A one-way ticket for a 100km express train journey costs approximately €25 in 2nd ('eco') class.
+A one-way ticket for a 100km Express train journey costs approximately €25 in 2nd ('eco') class.
 First-class ('extra') tickets cost around 35% more than a 2nd-class ticket.
 A return fare gives a 10% discount.
+Online discounts are considerable.

 Children under 17 pay half-fare; those under six years travel free (but without a seat).
 A child travels free with every adult on long-distance trips, and there are also discounts for seniors, local students and any group of three or more adults travelling together.